How To Restore Deleted Post Or Page In WordPress (Step By Step Guide)

-Worried that you won’t be able to restore a page or post that you deleted on your WordPress site?
+Worried that you won’t be able to restore deleted pages or posts on the WordPress site?
 Don’t panic, there are many ways to recover your lost content.

-In this guide, we cover how to restore recently deleted pages and posts.
-But we also go beyond this and guide you through ways in which you can recover permanently deleted WordPress posts and pages.
+In this guide, we cover how to recover recently deleted pages and posts in WordPress.
+But we also go beyond this and guide you through ways in which you can restore permanently deleted pages or posts in WordPress.

-The easiest way to recover deleted content on your website is to restore your backup.
-If you don’t have one, we strongly recommend that you backup your WordPress site immediately.
+TL;DR: The easiest way to recover deleted content on your website is to restore your backup.
+If you don’t have one, we strongly recommend that you backup your WordPress site immediately using BlogVault.
 When things go wrong and pages are accidentally deleted, you can restore your backup in one-click and your deleted content will be restored in under a few minutes.

-How To Restore Recently Deleted Pages And Posts
+How To Restore Deleted Pages or Posts from the Trash in WordPress

 We’re only human and we all make mistakes.
 We’ve all been there where we accidentally delete a post and realize the mistake immediately.
 But the important thing is not to panic.
-Follow our instructions on how to restore a deleted page in WordPress and you’ll be fine.
+Follow our instructions on how to restore deleted pages or posts in WordPress and you’ll be fine.

 If you have just deleted a post or a page and want to undo your action immediately, WordPress gives you an option to Undo.